 Your Hospital Surgeon – Dr (Mr) Masha Singh

 Since qualifying from St George’s Hospital Medical School in London, I spent my basic surgical training years in different surgical units around the country.
 I have always tried to gain as much experience and knowledge as possible and now Specialise in Plastic and Reconstructive Surgery based in London.
 From recollection, I have always wanted to become a plastic surgeon, even before I knew what they did!
 The ability to use the most advanced surgical techniques in order to help treat my patients and operate with the highest degree of precision and accuracy is what I enjoy the most.

 Often the first one in and the last one to leave at work, I will always give my patients the time and dedication they deserve.
 I am a perfectionist by nature, which serves me pretty well in what I do and only want you to have the same care I would give to my own family member.

 Working at The GP Surgery has allowed to me to give the time needed to those I see without the pressures of working in an NHS environment.
 I will always be honest and open about what can be achieved and how best to be treated and will only want you to have the highest quality care.

 I have published many original articles in medical literature as well as authoring and contributing to book chapters and have a strong interest in surgical education.
-I am the current Chairman of SETPRAS (Society for Education and Training in Plastic, Reconstructive and Aesthetic Surgery), since 2011.
+Currently, I am the Chairman of SETPRAS (Society for Education and Training in Plastic, Reconstructive and Aesthetic Surgery), since 2011.
 I have also presented numerous times both nationally and internationally, including at the Association of Breast Surgery (ABS) Annual General Meeting, the British Society for Surgery of the Hand (BSSH) and the British Association of Plastic, Reconstructive and Aesthetic Surgeons (BAPRAS) scientific meetings.

 Sunday all day